-The Women in Gastroenterology Committee is hosting a program geared towards residents and trainees who are facing difficult decisions in the future of their medical careers.
-Female gastroenterologists from a variety of medical backgrounds will address the issues of being a female subspecialist, balancing career and family, and opportunities for women in medicine and more specifically, gastroenterology.
-Advanced registration is required and space is limited.
-Click here to download the registration form.
+The Women in Gastroenterology Committee is hosting a program geared toward residents and trainees who are facing difficult decisions regarding the future of their medical careers.
+Female gastroenterologists from a variety of medical backgrounds will address the issues of being a female subspecialist, balancing career and family, and opportunities for women in medicine, and, more specifically, gastroenterology.

-This lunch is available to all trainees in gastroenterology and hepatology, and has a fee of $35.
-See page 3 of the ACG 2013 registration form to register.
+This luncheon is available to all trainees in gastroenterology and hepatology, and has a fee of $40.
+To register, please click here.

 Hands-on Workshop Center: Trainee-only Sessions